…but the price of admission isn’t cheap.

 As you can see from the pricing above, owning a quality name brand 4K OLED TV is going to cost you… and for many, the price of admission for the increased performance you obtain over an LED TV will not be worth the extra cost.
 So this means many potential OLED buyers will sit it out and wait for more affordable pricing.

-Or, your only cost-effective alternative is to go with one of the 4K OLED low price budget brands such as Hisense, Skyworth, Konka or Changhong, which most, if not all of these Chinese manufactured models are unavailable in the US.
+Or, your only cost-effective alternative is to go with one of the 4K OLED low-price budget brands such as Hisense, Skyworth, Konka or Changhong, which most, if not all of these Chinese manufactured models are unavailable in the US.

-For me personally, I’m rooting for the success of this amazing technology, that hands down, delivers the best picture quality ever.
+Personally, I’m rooting for the success of this amazing technology, that hands down, delivers the best picture quality ever.